 Johnson v.
 State, 23 S.W.3d 1 (Tex.
 Crim.
 App.
 2000) — Jimmie Lee Johnson was convicted him of two counts of aggravated sexual assault and ordered to pay a $10,000 fine and sentenced to life in prison.
-The Thirteenth Court of Appeals, however, reversed the conviction becasue of factual insufficiency, holding that “while the State proved a rape did occur, the evidence was factually insufficient to prove beyond a reasonable doubt that appellant was the guilty party, and a ‘manifest injustice’ would occur if this conviction was allowed to stand.”
+The Thirteenth Court of Appeals, however, reversed the conviction because of factual insufficiency, holding that “while the State proved a rape did occur, the evidence was factually insufficient to prove beyond a reasonable doubt that appellant was the guilty party, and a ‘manifest injustice’ would occur if this conviction was allowed to stand.”
 The Texas Court of Criminal Appeals stated that it could “find no fault in its application of the factual sufficiency review” and affirmed the Court of Appeals decision to reverse and remand the case for further proceedings.

 If you or your loved one has been arrested or could be under investigation for an alleged aggravated sexual assault in Denton or a surrounding area of Texas, try to remain calm.
 Contact the Law Offices of Richard C. McConathy and let us begin helping clear your good name.